Shadowman405/LifoCollections/README.md

 1. Open the Xcode project or workspace to which you want to add the `LifoCollections.xcframework`.
 1. Go to the target’s General configuration page.
 1. Add the framework target to the Frameworks, Libraries, and Embedded Content section by clicking the `Add(+)` button.
-1. Since `LifoCollections.xcframework` contains static libraries only we recommend choosing the `Do Not Embed` embed option.
+1. Since `LifoCollections.xcframework` contains only static libraries, it is recommended to choose the `Do Not Embed` option.

 ### Build XCFramework by yourself
 You may want to build the binary `LifoCollections.xcframework` file yourself from the source code.
 To do so you need to follow the [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.